 It was a great trip for turtles too.
 The Barge, Gordon Reef in Tiran and Sark and Yolanda were some of the dive sites were these guys made an appearance, allowing some of the folks to take some fantastic pictures.

 The little fishies were also popular with photographers.
-Long Nose hawkfish became something of a challenge on the trip, as each person worked hard to get close to these shy guys.
-While an unusually friendly Forster’s hawkfish posed for us beautifully, on top of a very photogenic lettuce coral in Jackson Reef, giving everyone a go at practising different lighting techniques and composition.
+Long Nose hawkfish became something of a challenge on the trip.
+Each person worked hard to get close to these shy guys.
+An unusually friendly Forster’s hawkfish posed for us beautifully, on top of a very photogenic lettuce coral in Jackson Reef.
+Everyone had a go at practising different lighting techniques and composition.

 Last among the residents we all shot during the trip was the stonefish.
 We found a couple at The Barge, one of them completely exposed on top of some colourful hard coral formation.
 Stonefish rarely move and once we found them we all had the chance to visit them over several dives.

 The Northern Red Sea offers a great range of wrecks.
 During this Winter Warmer, we visited the Giannis D, the mighty Thistlegorm, and the Dunraven.
 These are incredibly photogenic wrecks where the workshop focused on ambient light techniques.
 I personally also really like wrecks for black and white shots.
 They were perfect for the B&W conversion session enjoyed when we discussed photo editing (one of the nightly group presentations on the trip).